Requirements

 User Data: Only collect data when

-collectDatais present in the response and you don’t already have the required user data.
+collectDatais present on the selected payment option and you don’t already have the required user data.
 If you already have the required data, you can submit this without collecting from the user.
 You must make sure the user accepts WalletConnect Terms and Conditions and Privacy Policy before submitting user information to WalletConnect. -

 WebView Data Collection: When

-collectDataAction.urlis present, display the URL in a WebView rather than building native forms.
-The WebView handles form rendering, validation, and T&C acceptance.
+selectedOption.collectData?.urlis present, display the URL in a WebView rather than building native forms.
+The WebView handles form rendering, validation, and T&C acceptance. -